You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Triglycerides?

-Vascepa is a prescription medication approved by the FDA in 2012 for reducing triglycerides in adults with severe hypertriglyceridemia (high triglycerides).
-It is a concentrated omega-3 fatty acid derived from the liver of mackerel and other fatty fish.
-Vascepa works by reducing the production of triglycerides in the liver and increasing the breakdown of existing triglycerides.
+Vascepa, also known as icosapent ethyl, is a prescription medication approved by the FDA in 2012 for the treatment of high triglyceride levels.
+It's a highly purified form of omega-3 fatty acid, specifically EPA (eicosapentaenoic acid).
+Vascepa works by reducing the production of triglycerides in the liver and increasing their breakdown in the bloodstream.

 Head-to-Head Comparison